sonika2403/sonika2403/README.md

 # Sonika Vankadari
-**`AI Engineer | LLM Specialist | Building AI agents and Intelligent Systems`**
+**`AI Engineer | Building AI agents and Intelligent Systems | n8n Workflow Automation`**

 ---

 ### **About Me**
 I design and deploy **AI agents and language-driven solutions** that bridge cutting-edge research with real-world applications.
-My work focuses on creating intelligent systems that are intuitive, actionable, and human-centric—whether through fine-tuning LLMs, designing RAG architectures, or building autonomous workflows.
+My work focuses on creating intelligent systems that are intuitive, actionable, and human-centric through fine-tuning LLMs, designing RAG architectures, or building autonomous workflows.

-Passionate about **generative AI, agentic automation, and ethical AI deployment**, I build technology that doesn't just process data but *understands* and *acts* on it meaningfully.
+Passionate about **generative AI, agentic automation, and intelligent workflows**, I build technology that doesn't just process data but *understands* and *acts* on it meaningfully.

 ---